singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 You can use any old external css stylesheet or create a new one.
 Once you run build, metalsmith will copy this file over, duplicating the file structure and any other static assets you may have added in this simple manner.

 #### 12. Collections and Link Plugins
-To illustrate the power and flexibility of metalsmith, we'll use two additional plugins to set up some collections with [metalsmith-collections](https://github.com/segmentio/metalsmith-collections) and create a collection for our pages and one for our posts.
+To illustrate the power and flexibility of metalsmith, we'll use two additional plugins to set up some collections with [metalsmith-collections](https://github.com/segmentio/metalsmith-collections) and create a collection for our pages and one for our articles.
 We'll also add the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plugin, to change our files so that they're nested properly.

 ```
 npm install metalsmith-collections --save